SAP-samples/teched2022-DA161/exercises/ex2/README.md

 ![image](https://user-images.githubusercontent.com/112718519/199126124-d8f43832-d041-46dc-8148-6329dd357fec.png)

 ℹ️ After running the Data Action Trigger, the widgets are updated to reflect the new calculation.
 The two KPIS, Operating Income XX - 23 Plan and Total Labour Cost, both have updated values.
-The Table also has updated values highlighted in yellow, which includes values for Opearting Income, Operating Expenses and Personnel Costs.
+The Table also has updated values highlighted in yellow, which includes values for Operating Income, Operating Expenses and Personnel Costs.

 ⚠️ **Quality check!** Does your story look like this?